coffebar/dotfiles/README.md

 ## Interesting features

 - Some of wm's binds improved by Lua script.
 Lua has more flexibility than i3config syntax.
-It is a good practice to automatically switch to the appropriate workspace after opening programs using a keyboard shortcut.
+I like to switch automatically to the appropriate workspace after opening programs using a keyboard shortcut.

 - ``Alt + f`` open a file manager in that directory what was found in clipboard.
 For example, if you copied a file from some program, you can open its directory just by pressing this shortcut.